 INTEGRATIVE AND Functional MEDICINE

-The terms “complementary medicine” and “alternative medicine” often are used interchangeably, but the two are different.
-Complementary therapies are used together with traditional Western medicine.
+The terms “integrative medicine” and “functional medicine” often are used interchangeably, but the two are different.
+Integrative therapies are used together with conventional medicine.
 For example, you may take opioids to manage your day-to-day pain and use acupuncture to help manage flare-up episodes.
-Alternative medicine is used in place of conventional medicine.
+Functional medicine can be used in place of conventional medicine.
 For example, using a special diet to treat your arthritis instead of using pharmaceutical medications.

-Alternative Medicine is most often practiced by physicians who are looking to get to the root cause of disease and dysfunction.
-One of the main tenets of naturopathic medicine is “treat the cause.”
+Functional Medicine is most often practiced by physicians who are looking to get to the root cause of disease and dysfunction.
+One of the main tenets of functional medicine is “treat the cause.”
 This approach is easily overlooked by some physicians who help patients deal with symptoms only, regardless of duration.
-Pain and weight management from a naturopathic perspective includes several aspects of treatment that can elicit a physical, emotional, and physiologic changes in a patient’s life.
+Overall health and wellness from a functional medicine perspective includes several aspects of treatment that can elicit a physical, emotional, and physiologic changes in a patient’s life.

-Call us today at 480-839-4131 to set up a free consultation regarding any of your health and pain questions.
+Call us today at 480-839-4131 to set up a free consultation regarding any of your health and weight loss questions.
 We look forward to working with you and achieving a happier, healthier you!